Adams announces the passing of Mr. James Benjamin Cole “Big Daddy”, 81, who transitioned on Tuesday, November 19, 2019 at his residence.

 Order Flowers & Sign The Guestbook: www.AdamsFuneralServicesInc.com

-To send flowers to Mr. James Benjamin Cole's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Mr. James Benjamin Cole, please visit our floral store.